sourcegraph/handbook/content/company-info-and-process/diversity-equity-and-inclusion/queer.md

 ## What is the mission of the cohort?

-The cohort is intended as a gathering place for queer Sourcegraphers to meet and socialize, as well as discussing issues (gender-affirming medical care, same-sex partner benefits, government policies which impact queer and trans people, etc.) that may impact members particularly.
+The cohort is intended as a gathering place for queer Sourcegraphers to meet and socialize, as well as discuss issues (gender-affirming medical care, same-sex partner benefits, government policies which impact queer and trans people, etc.) that may impact members particularly.

 ## How is the cohort operated?